hpsbastos/bglab/README.md

 scd <- newSCD("RNAseq", counts = counts, genoData = geneTable, spike = ercc, qc = qc, phenoData = meta)
 ```

 Perform QC, this will output a separate pdf for each lane of the flowCell (If that is encoded in the metadata) otherwise the user will need to supply a different column in the metadata.
 For convenience this function will also perform normalisation - as per the DESeq size factor.
-In future versions this may be separated.
+In future versions this will be separated.

 ``` r
 scd <- performQC(scd, pdf = "qc")